ODINN-SciML/MassBalanceMachine/CONTRIBUTING.md

 ### :beetle: Bug Reports and Other Issues

 A great way to contribute to the project is to send a detailed issue when you encounter a problem.
-We always appreciate a well-written, thorough bug report. :v:
+We always appreciate a well-written, thorough bug report.

 In short, since you are most likely a developer, **provide a ticket that you would like to receive**.